jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Today, in the early 21st century, the middle-class has many systematic problems.
 Taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.

 We all want better for ourselves and our kids.
-So we turn to politics to make it happen.
-The worst things get, the more political people become.
-Politics to us means a single ideology of "red", "blue", "green" and so on.
-We back one of these by donating time and money, buying books, following pundits, giving our loyalty, and...
+People sellling their politics say they can improve the economy, and so the worst things get, the more sales these ideologues close.
+As a result, many people today think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
+With the enthusiasm of a new product in hand, these newly political people back one ideology by donating time and money, buying books, following pundits, going to rallies, and...

 We keep getting our asses kicked in our real lives.

-Like old martial artists who believed their chosen discipline was the single source of truth, the middle-class keeps losing because we believe in _one_ ideology and wrongfully think our lives are governed by its rulebook.
+Like old martial artists who believed their chosen discipline was the single source of truth, the middle-class keeps losing because we believe in _one_ ideology and wrongfully think our jobs, paychecks, and happiness are governed by its rulebook.

-And now our politics is trending badly.
-Because as our economy keeps getting worse, the more people buy into one ideology's storytelling.
-We're stuck in a self-reinforcing spiral.
-It's easy to because many teachers, pundits, commentators are selling us their books, lectures, podcasts and creating a neatly packed reality.
-But it's an artificial reality, because each ideology is like old martial arts masters telling us stories how their techniques give automatic success before assessing our specific situations.
+As our economy keeps getting worse, the more people buy into one ideology's storytelling.
+Once inside, people are stuck in a self-reinforcing spiral.
+Army ants have something similar when a group gets cut off form the main foraging party.
+In isolation each ant follows the scent trail of the other ant.
+They go around in a circle until they all die of exhaustion.

-And when we continue to feel the pain of real life problems, we're told the other disciplines are not options because they break the ideological rulebook.
-Or even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.
+Today's political ideologies are in a similar death spiral.
+Inside echo chambers, teachers, pundits, commentators sell their books, lectures, podcasts to people looking for answers.
+Just as it for ants, this spiral is hard to break out of beause each ideology is like old martial arts masters telling us stories how their techniques give automatic success.
+And when we continue to feel the pain of real life problems, we're told the other disciplines are not options because they break the ideological rulebook Or even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.

 The truth is, all political ideologies and their economic plans are incomplete.

 That's why I wrote _Techvolution_.
-It helps break any steadfast loyalty you have one ideology and encourages you to realize you're a lifeform in Nature, and thus the only rules and techniques that matter are those that help you reliably solve your specific and unique everyday problems.
+It helps break any steadfast loyalty you have one ideology and encourages you to realize you're a lifeform in Nature, and thus the only rules and techniques that matter are those that help you solve your specific and unique real life problems.

 Nature is a street fight, and evolution is the only teacher you need.
-Whatever solves your pain is the single source of truth.

 With this freedom of mind to mix and match ideologies you'll overcome any political or economic problem.
 Be it a dreadful morning commute, rising climate change, or debilitating government bureaucracy.
 This new philosophy might be called mixed-ideological politics.

-Seeing through today's onslaught of Twitter feeds, cable news, dinner table arguments will be hard.
-Like old martial arts, there are lots of ideologues weaving tales of their techniques infallibility.
+Seeing through the death spiral of today's ideological echo chambers isn't easy.
+The storytelling Twitter feeds, cable news, dinner table arguments is persuasive, and even comforting to people scared of the future.
 To see above today's political noise and salesmanship requires a solid understanding of storytelling.
 One you got that, you'll avoid being sucked into the false security of ideological echo chambers.

 Once you're protected from ideological stortelling, you can adopt mixed-ideological politics.
 After reading this book, you'll be as powerful in your politics as a mixed-martial artist is in a fight.